jcmoraisjr/haproxy-ingress/docs/content/en/docs/getting-started/_index.md

 ## Deploy and expose

 The following steps deploy an echoserver image and exposes it in the current namespace using an Ingress resource.
-See [here]({{% relref "/docs/configuration/gateway-api" %}}) how to expose using Gateway API.
+Learn how to expose using [Gateway API]({{% relref "/docs/configuration/gateway-api" %}}).

 1. Create the echoserver's deployment and service: